HailieVictoria/Renewal/Session-Notes/Session 3.md

 	- Group Lore
 		- flying newsletter

 **When fallen star meets withered ground,
 And blight spreads swift where none is found,
 Look not to sky for heaven's rage--”
-The curator turns another page.**
+The curator turns another page.**  curator maybe Mirabel

-Three spheres of light that should not be,
-Placed by hands that none can see,
-Triangle drawn on mortal plane
-To bring the Light from heaven's reign.
+Three spheres of light that should not be,  there are 3 that should not be, others that should Placed by hands that none can see,  -> mirabel placed them Triangle drawn on mortal plane  -> pointing to palace of light To bring the Light from heaven's reign.

 The scholar's puppet thinks he leads,
 While artifact collector feeds